 Tyson Fury wasn’t given that much credit before he upset Klitschko – he was a massive underdog and many didn’t think he had what it takes to become a world-class fighter.
 His build has always been commented on, as he doesn’t possess the rippling muscles of many of his opponents, yet he still seems to pack a punch.
 He went into the Klitschko fight with a well-executed game plan, and a new style of fighting that we hadn’t previously seen.
 He then shocked the world by not being outboxed by Wilder.

 Both fighters will be cautious here.
 Both are undefeated – and both will come into this fight knowing it’s difficult to split them on paper.
 Neither will want to lose this one.
-I see the early rounds being slow as both men work out each other; however, when the big punches land from Wilder, he really will come on strong.
+I see the early rounds being slow as both men work out how the other will play it; however, when the big punches land from Wilder, he really will come on strong.
 It will then be up to Fury to see if he can tie up Wilder or nullify those bombs that will come his way at some point in the fight.

 Tyson Fury vs Deontay Wilder: Head to Head

-Fury won his two fights back after the first Wilder bout. but Wilder will provide a real test.
+Fury won his two fights back after the first Wilder bout. but Wilder will provide a tougher test.
 Fury is really up against it, but he has already proven he is more than capable of upsetting the odds and going head to head with Wilder.

-Fury’s record stands at an impressive 27 wins from 27 fights.
+Fury’s record stands at an impressive 29 wins from 30 fights, with 1 draw.
 He remains undefeated and challengers such as Wladimir Klitschko, Dereck Chisora, Steve Cunningham, Kevin Johnson, Martin Rogan and John McDermott have all failed to take that 0.

 The fight will be shown live on BT Sport Box Office.
 We can watch as challenger Tyson Fury aims to finish the job in front of the whole world and claim victory.

-Wilder’s record currently stands at 40 wins from 40 fights.
-Wilder will have to count on his forty fight experience and his power to overcome Fury.
+Wilder’s record currently stands at 42 wins from 43 fights.
+Wilder will have to count on his fight experience and his power to overcome Fury.

 Fury stands taller at 6’9 compared to Wilder who is 6’7.
-The power seems to lie with Wilder; he has 39 stoppages from 40 fights – a KO percentage of 98.
-Fury has fewer stoppages but has also had fewer fights, meaning a lower percentage of 70.
+The power seems to lie with Wilder; he has a KO percentage of 95.35.
+Fury has fewer stoppages but has also had fewer fights, meaning a lower percentage of 66.7.
 Fury has a 2” reach advantage over Wilder according to BoxRec.
-Also, Fury is 3 years younger than Wilder who is 33-years-old.
+Also, Fury is 3 years younger than Wilder who is 34-years-old.